Icarians: Housing

 When the Icarians first arrived at Nauvoo on March 15, 1849, they purchased a number of buildings, grounds, houses, cattle and the burned-out Mormon Temple which they intended to use as an academy or school.

 After all purchases and repairs were done, the Nauvoo Icarian village consisted of a dwelling of individual apartments, two schools (one for girls and the other for boys), two infirmaries, a pharmacy, a large community kitchen with dining hall, a bakery, a butchery, and a room for laundry facilities.
 Soon thereafter, a steam-powered flour mill, a distillery, pigsty and sawmill were added.
 A local coal mine was worked for fuel.

 Work

 All work was divided by sex.
 Men worked as tailors, masons, wheelwrights, shoemakers, mechanics, blacksmiths, carpenters, tanners, and butchers.
 Women worked as cooks, seamstresses, washerwomen and ironers.

 To earn money, the Icarians established commerce with the outside world by a small store outside St. Louis.
-Here they sold their handmade shoes, boots and dresses, and also sold items made by the mills and distillery.
+Here they sold their handmade shoes, boots, dresses, and items made by the mills and distillery.